 Concurrently enrolled students are limited in the number of college credit hours they are allowed to enroll in per semester.
 A high school student may enroll in a combined number of high school and college courses per semester not to exceed 19 semester credit hours.
 For the purposes of calculating course load, one-half high school unit shall be equivalent to three semester credit hours of college work.
+Non-academic high school units are excluded from the workload calculation.
 Concurrent students may enroll in a maximum of 9 semester hours during any summer term.

 Each semester’s maximum course load can be determined according to the following formula.

 |?||Number of high school credit courses this semester|